dhthwy/r/README.md

 Oops.
 Wasted my time.

 Sure be nice to rewind back to '20 when I at least felt a little bit alive and hopeful."

+"You should have defended me.
+You should know me well enough by now."